 All housing developments in Colchester should be inclusive and accommodate a diverse range of households and housing need to create mixed communities.
 Housing developments must provide a range of housing types that can accommodate a range of different households, including families, single persons, older persons and low income households.

-Table H3a illustrates the important relationship between housing diversity, density and the accessibility of the location.
+There is an important relationship between housing diversity, density and the accessibility of the location.
 Town Centre locations, for example, are highly accessible and can support high density flats, but they also need to accommodate a range of household sizes.
 Suburban locations have moderate access and should accommodate a range of housing types and household sizes.
-Rural locations have low accessibility and will suit low density development, but should still provide for small and low income households.
+Rural locations have low accessibility and will suit low density development, but should also still provide for small and low income households.

-In 2001, the average household size was 2.37 persons.
-Approximately 28% were single person households, roughly 35% were 2 person households, and another 29% of households had dependent children.
-In 2021, the average household size is projected to shrink to around 2.24 persons, and single person households are likely to grow to about 35% of the total.
+In 2011, the average household size was 2.33 persons.
+Approximately 29% were single person households, roughly 36% were 2 person households, and another 29% of households had dependent children.
+In 2021, the average household size is projected to shrink to around 2.31 persons, and single person households are likely to grow to about 35% of the total.